 Flying coach typically means longer lines at check-in and standard security screening.
 While many airports offer kiosks for self-service check-in, any traveler with a checked bag still has to face the agent lines.

 Once through TSA, the gate areas for economy flights are often crowded, noisy, and short on available seating, especially near charging stations.
 Access to airport lounges is usually not included, unless purchased separately.
+When it’s time to board, coach passengers usually board in large groups, and the process can feel chaotic due to the first-come nature of boarding order or seat selection, especially on airlines without pre-assigned seating.

 Legroom and Comfort

 The average economy seat in the U.S. offers a pitch of 30–33 inches and a width between 17 and 18 inches.
 Taller or broader passengers often find the space restrictive.
+Many passengers may struggle to sit comfortably for long periods in coach due to the limited space.

 Minimal recline and the ever-present risk of the passenger in front dropping their seat back onto your lap can make long-haul flights especially uncomfortable.
 Airlines like United (Economy Plus) and American Airlines (Main Cabin Extra) offer extra-legroom seats for an additional fee, but these are still fundamentally economy seats.